2026 Alabama state legislative special elections: House District 63

-The 2026 Alabama House of Representatives District 63 special election will be held on January 13, 2026, to elect the representative for Alabama's 63rd House of Representatives district following the appointment of incumbent representative Cynthia Almond to the Alabama Public Service Commission.
+The 2026 Alabama House of Representatives District 63 special election was held on January 13, 2026, to elect the representative for Alabama's 63rd House of Representatives district following the appointment of incumbent representative Cynthia Almond to the Alabama Public Service Commission.

 Background

 Incumbent representative Cynthia Almond was first elected to the Alabama House of Representatives in a 2021 special election.
 She was appointed as the president of the Alabama Public Service Commission on June 6, 2025, to replace Twinkle Andress Cavanaugh, who resigned to serve as the USDA state director for rural development.
 She took office on June 16, and resigned her seat on the same day.

 Kay Ivey officially called the election on June 16, 2025.
 Major party candidates had until June 23 to qualify, while third-party and independent candidates have until September 30.